 Make Paneer Stuffing

-To make the paneer filling, use either homemade or store-bought paneer.
-Grate the paneer using a box grater for even-sized paneer.
-You can also crumble it into small pieces.
+To make the paneer filling, use 200 grams of either homemade or store-bought paneer.
+Grate the paneer using a box grater for an even-sized paneer.
+You can also crumble.
+You should get 2 cups of paneer.

-Then add onions, ginger, green chilies, coriander leaves, red chili powder, roasted cumin powder, amchur powder, garam masala powder, and salt.
+Then add 2-3 tablespoons onions, 1 teaspoon grated ginger, 1-2 green chilies, 2-3 tablespoons coriander leaves, ½ teaspoon red chili powder, ½ teaspoon roasted cumin powder, ½ teaspoon amchur powder, ½ teaspoon garam masala powder, and salt in a mixing bowl.
 Mix everything well.
 Ps: If you are making it for kids, you can reduce the spice level.

 Assemble And Roll

-Now, take a tiny amount of the dough, and roll them in your palms to make them even.
-Then dust some flour on the dough ball, and roll it out into a small disc.
+Now, take a tiny amount of the dough and roll it in your palms to make it even.
+Then, dust some flour on the dough ball and roll it out into a small disc.

 Next, using your fingers, gently press the sealed part to evenly distribute the filling.